lukaspili/Auto-Mortar/README.md

 # Auto Mortar

-Implementing MVP pattern with Mortar / Flow / Dagger 2 requires to write a lot of boilerplate code.
+Mortar / Flow / Dagger 2 requires to write a lot of boilerplate code.
 Auto Mortar is an annotation processor that focuses on eliminating the maximum of that boilerplate.
 No magic tricks here, just some straightforward and human readable code generated for you.